-The UWA Workload Policy is intended to ensure both equitable and reasonable assignment of faculty responsibilities and quality instruction that meets the needs of UWA students.
+The UWA Workload Policy is intended to ensure both equitable and reasonable assignment of faculty responsibilities and quality instruction that meets the needs of UWA students and accreditation requirements.
 Furthermore, the policy is designed to ensure that faculty are able to sustain an adequate level of effectiveness in service and scholarship.

-Additionally, the Dean of the College in which a faculty member resides may reduce a faculty member’s teaching load for research, service or special assignment.
-Exceptions can only be made by the Dean of the College in which the faculty member resides, with the concurrence of the Provost.
+The workloads for full-time faculty are determined on an individual basis with consideration given to the courses taught, whether the courses are undergraduate or graduate, the number of sections of the same course taught, etc. The Dean of the College in which a faculty member resides may reduce a faculty member's teaching load for research, administrative duties, service, or special assignment.
+Such reductions can only be made by the Dean of the College in which the faculty member resides, with the written concurrence of the Provost.

 Guidelines for Summer Term